 - About 1 tablespoon buttermilk

 Gather the ingredients.
 Prepare muffin tins with paper liners.
-Preheat oven to 350 degrees F.
+Preheat oven to 350 F.

 Cream the softened butter and sugar until light and fluffy.